Westbound Highway 520 bridge closed this weekend to change light bulbs

 The lights within new lids over Highway 520 are burning out too soon, so the state will close the westbound lanes this weekend to install new ones.

 The closure is scheduled from 11 p.m.
 Friday until 5 a.m.
-Monday, from the 92nd Avenue Northeast entrance across Lake Washington, to Montlake Boulevard.
+Monday, from the 92nd Avenue Northeast entrance across Lake Washington to Montlake Boulevard.
 The bike-walk lane will remain open.

-A total of 1,750 lights are being retrofitted inside the three Eastside lids, to be followed by another 1,750 in the eastbound direction the first weekend in December, said Steve Peer, Highway 520 spokesman for the Washington State Department of Transportation (WSDOT).

 Each repair consists of a new bulb and at least one new part.
 Many bulbs still work, but all will be changed to ensure they last the required 40,000 hours, he said.
 The new bulbs will have a single filament instead of dual filaments within the sodium-filled tube, he said.